 The result has made Mongolia one of the fastest growing economies in the world.
-Double-digit annual growth was common in the 2000s, but global economic issues and inefficiency in government has led to a slowdown.
+Double-digit annual growth was common in the 2000s, but economic issues and inefficiency in government led to a slowdown.
 Mongolia had “only” 7.8% growth in 2014.

 Small Country, Big Opportunity

 Mongolia is vast country and takes up an area larger than area larger than Japan, Germany and France combined.
 Yet 45% of its population live in just the capital of Ulan Bator.

 The commodities boom in Mongolia supports a rapidly growing middle class among Ulan Bator’s population of 1.3 million.
 Combined with thousands of Chinese foreigners in the mining sector, this has strained the city’s infrastructure.

 How to Invest in Mongolia

 Because of the massive scale of these projects, the lack of a certain timeframe, and doubts they will provide a comprehensive answer, the private sector has a large window of opportunity to offer other solutions.

-- Why India Will be the World’s Largest Economy - 03/08/2017
+- Will the Korean Economy Outgrow Japan’s? - 24/09/2017